For questions about available programs and options

 Test scores will be sent to Purdue from the testing agencies, but you must specify the Purdue University West Lafayette campus code, 1631, to make this happen.

-Additional supporting documents, such as transcripts, should be mailed from a registrar's office directly to our office at the following address:
+Additional supporting documents, such as official transcripts, should be mailed from a registrar's office directly to our office at the following address:

 401 North Grant Street